RetroDECK/ES-DE/USERGUIDE.md

 **Sort favorites on top for custom collections**

 Whether to sort your favorite games above your other games.
+This is disabled by default, as for collections you normally want to be able to mix all games regardless of whether they are favorites or not.

 **Group unthemed custom collections**